alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

 If possible, the read and update steps should be done in an atomic way.
 This will prevent any other request from recalculating the data at the same time.

-### Option 2: Have the others wait for the latest data
+### Option 2: Have the Others Wait for the Latest Data

 We can also have the other requests wait for the latest data from the request.
 This is called request coalescing or request collapsing.
 Many CDN providers have this functionality built in (often in advanced settings).